Jash-Shah/Eklavya---Drone/Blog.md

 Then came the fun but arduous task of actually making the Drone in SolidWorks.
 It involved three steps:

 1. Making each indicidual part and saving it as a SolidWorks part file(.sldprt).
-2. Adding all the parts in an Assembly file and liniking them together using different joints(but mostly prismatic) to create the Drone assembly file.
+2. Adding all the parts in an Assembly file and liniking them together using different joints (but mostly prismatic) to create the Drone assembly file.
-3. Then came the most crucial part, making the drone look sleek & sexy(actually not that important).
+3. Then came the most crucial part, making the drone look sleek & sexy (actually not that important).

-> Tip : Pick a nice 2 hr long album, couple of cups of Mocha and designing in SolidWorks turns into a meditative act.
+> Tip : Pick a nice 2 hr long album, couple of cups of Mocha and designing in SolidWorks turns into a meditative act. :coffee:

 After a lot of hours in Solidworks, our finished model was ready.

 Now, to actually be able to simulate this model and controlled by ROS we needed to convert our SolidWorks assembly into a URDF (Universal Robot Description Format).
 Fortunately, some kind hearted soul had thought of adding an extension in SolidWorks where by we could natively export our assembly into an URDF (God Bless the resourcefullness of programmers!).

-## **Trial 2** : Understanding ROS & Gazebo
+## Softwares and Simulators

 This step involves us trying to build our Drone a playground to experiment in.
 It uses two softwares which are going to be critical going forward :